backdrop-contrib/enabled_modules_report_recipe/README.md

 Instructions
 ------------

-After enabling the module and experimenting with it a bit.
-Delete the sample content and create your own testimonials.
+After enabling the module you will find a new administrative report under the Reports  item - `/admin/reports/enabled-modules`.

-- Go to `Content > Add Content > Testimonial` or `/node/add/testimonial`
-- Create several testimonials with or without images
-- View results at `/testimonials`

 Uninstall or Upgrate Options
 ----------------------------